AddictedCS/soundfingerprinting/README.md

 - `Coverage` - returns a value between [0, 1], informing how much the query covered the resulting track (i.e. a 2 minutes query found a 30 seconds track within it, starting at 100th second, coverage will be equal to (120 - 100)/30 ~= 0.66)
 - `Confidence` - returns a value between [0, 1].
 A value below 0.15 is most probably a false positive.
 A value bigger than 0.15 is very likely to be an exact match.
 For good audio quality queries you can expect getting a confidence > 0.5.

+`QueryResult.Stats` contains useful statistics information for fine-tuning the algorithm:
+- `QueryDuration` - time in milliseconds spend just querying the fingerprints datasource.
+- `FingerprintingDuration` - time in milliseconds spent generating the acousting fingerprints from the media file.
+- `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
+If this number exceeds 50, try optimizing your configuration.
+- `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
+If this number exceeds 500, try optimizing your configuration.

 ### Upgrade from 2.x to 3.x
 All users of _soundfingerprinting_ are encouraged to migrate to v3.x due to all sorts of important bug-fixes and improvements.
-Version 3.0.0 is faster, more accurate, and provides an intuitive response interface with additional information about the query and the match.
+Version 3.2.0 is faster, more accurate, and provides an intuitive response interface with additional information about the query and the match.
 When migrating make sure to re-insert the fingerprints into the datasource, since their internal signature changed slightly.

 ### List of additional soundfingerprinting integrations
 - [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for NAudio default service.
 Works faster, more accurate resampling, supports multiple audio formats, independent upon target OS.
 [Bass](http://www.un4seen.com) is free for non-comercial use.